virajpwr/code_challenge/README.md

 1. Drop duplicate column 'Unnamed: 17' which is a copy of 'first_factor_x'.
 2. Convert datatypes of the features.
-3. Replace values for columns cycle, crystal_supergroup, etherium_before_start.
+3. Replace values for columns cycle (label encode ['33', '1ª', '2ª', '3ª', '131']), crystal_supergroup (replace '1ª' with 0), etherium_before_start (replace datetime value with the mean of this column)
-4. Replace missing values of continous variables with the median of the variable and missing values of categorical variables with the mode of the variable.
+4. Replace missing values of continuous variables with the median of the variable and missing values of categorical variables with the mode of the variable.
 5. Interpolate datetime columns.
-6. Drop duplicate rows by start column.
+6. Drop duplicate rows by 'start' column.
 7. Remove outliers with IQR method.

 #### The flow chart below shows the steps taken to preprocess the data.